 The Simple Network Management Protocol (SNMP) is a set of protocols supported by network devices such as routers, servers or printers.
 SNMP takes care of the different devices on a network interoperating seamlessly.

 Throughout the history of the internet, people have defined standards for the exchange of various types of data.
-It’s important to note that it was not always the best protocol which gained mass adoption.
-People are unlikely to switch to a different protocol once they begin using and building upon one unless it is leagues better.
-Developers become attracted to the increasing libraries and tools available on these protocols.
-This cycle repeats itself until a protocol eventually becomes a standard.
+It’s important to note that it was not always the best protocol that gained mass adoption.
+People are unlikely to switch to a different protocol once they begin using it and building upon it.
+Developers become attracted to the increasing number of libraries and tools available for these protocols.
+This cycle repeats until a protocol eventually becomes the standard for a given use case.

-Bitcoin is in a good position to become the agreed upon standard for the transfer of value across the internet.
-Bitcoins is a convention that specifies rules, procedures, and formats for the transfer of money online without central intermediaries.
-Horizen aims to become the standard for private value and data transfer in the decentralized Web 3.0.
+Bitcoin is in a good position to become the agreed-upon standard for the storage and transfer of value across the internet.
+Bitcoins is a convention that specifies rules, procedures, and formats for the transfer of money online without intermediaries.
+Horizen aims to become the standard for private value and data transfer in the decentralized web 3.0.

-People like to point out that the throughput (the number of transactions per second) blockchains can handle is not sufficient for the job (yet).
-Others believe that building second layer technologies (like Lightning Network or by deploying sidechains) can compensate for the lack of throughput.
+People like to point out that the throughput (mostly referring to the number of transactions per second) blockchains can handle is not sufficient for mass adoption (yet).
+We believe that using sidechains is a viable way to overcome those growing pains.

-This is a discussion in and of its own.
+Scalability is a discussion in and of its own.
 We are confident in saying that a distributed ledger of some sort will become the agreed upon standard to transfer value in the future.
 Bitcoin has the greatest adoption of all cryptocurrencies today.
 Many projects and companies have started building upon the Bitcoin protocol.
-In the past, this kind of adoption was a first indicator for the success of a protocol.
-We at Horizen are building a blockchain protocol that is scalable and usable by developers, especially with the release of our sidechain implementation.
+In the past, this kind of adoption was the first indicator of the success of a protocol.
+We at Horizen are building a blockchain protocol that offers privacy, is scalable and usable by developers, especially with the release of our sidechain implementation and the HDE - the Horizen Developer Environment.

 What Are the Rules?

-A protocol is a standard composed of a set of rules and conventions used for a given purpose.
+A protocol is a set of rules and conventions used for a given purpose.
 Let us take a look at what some of the conventions and rules for a blockchain look like.

 The Great Innovation Introduced with Bitcoin

 Game theory is the study of mathematical models of strategic interaction between rational decision-makers.
-Miners, nodes, and users of cryptocurrencies are the rational decision-makers.
-Each person is trying to maximize their personal benefit.
+Miners, nodes, and users of cryptocurrencies are the (hopefully ;) rational decision-makers.
+Here rational means each person is trying to maximize their personal benefit.
 When Satoshi Nakamoto published the bitcoin whitepaper, he introduced a system in which each participant is economically incentivized to follow the rules of the protocol.
-In other words, it is more profitable to play according to the rules, than to break them.
-This holds true, even 10 years after the inception of the Bitcoin Protocol.
-One cannot overestimate the foresight and thought that went into building such an incentive system.
+In other words, it is more profitable to play according to the rules, than to break them - we say Bitcoin is incentive compatible.
+This seems to hold true, even 10 years after the inception of the protocol.
+One cannot overestimate the foresight and thought that went into building such a system.

-It can be difficult to see why we consider all this to be a groundbreaking innovation when we look at the different parts of the Bitcoin Protocol.
-It is true that most concepts that make up the idea of Bitcoin have been around for years.
+It can be difficult to see why we consider all this to be a groundbreaking innovation when we look at the different parts of a blockchain.
+It is true that most concepts that comprise Bitcoin have been around for years.
 Game theory is arguably the most important part of a public blockchain protocol.
-The design of the incentive-structure is the reason why Bitcoin was the first cryptocurrency and blockchain that survived.
-There are a great number of digital currencies before Bitcoin, but they were either highly centralized or didn’t provide the right incentives for their participants.
+The design of the incentive-structure is the reason why Bitcoin was the first cryptocurrency that survived - few know that there have been many attempts to build a similar system before.
+They were either highly centralized or didn’t provide the right incentives for their participants.

-The protocol of a blockchain is a set of rules that all participants need to follow.
-It governs how to communicate data across the network, what blocks and transactions have to look like and how participants get rewarded for their participation.
-It sets the incentives for participants to act honestly by making honest behavior the most profitable strategy.
+The protocol of a blockchain is a set of rules that all participants must follow.
+It governs how to communicate data across the distributed network, what blocks and transactions have to look like and how participants are incentivized so that abiding the protocol is the most profitable strategy.

 I would like to end this article the same way it began, with a quote from Jeff Garzik, one of Bitcoins better-known developers.